chengniedotcom/chengniedotcom.github.io/notes/klara-and-the-sun.md

 Recommend: 7/10

-I was very worried a few times the kids in the party might damage her as they were testing whether Klara is smart and robust.
-I was quite worried that Josie would die and Klara had to take Josie's place.
+I was worried a few times: the kids at the party might damage her as they tested whether Klara was smart and robust.
+I was worried that Josie would die and Klara would have to take Josie's place.
 None of those worries happened in the story, but the suspension Kazuo created was quite entertaining.
 It keeps me guessing what is going to happen next.
-If I was given a chance, I might choose to have an AF (Artifical Friend) as well.
+If given a chance, I might also choose to have an AF (Artificial Friend).
 I like dogs, but I am allergic to them.
-An AF might be a good campanion without allergy and other issues like the work of walking a dog each day.
+An AF might be a good companion without causing allergies and other issues like the work of walking a dog each day.